ajdawson/nglextras/README.md

     sudo python setup.py install

-to install system-wide, or to install in a specific place
+to install system-wide, or to install in your home directory

-    python setup.py install --intall-lib=/PATH/TO/INSTALL/DIR
+    python setup.py install --user